Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 This document describes reliable mechanisms for the publication and revocation of Transport Layer Security (TLS) certificates.
 This reliability takes several forms.
-First, it provides browsers the ability to efficiently guarantee that all certificates they accept are truly published and unrevoked at the time they're accepted.
-Second, it provides website operators with highly efficient tools to monitor for mis-issuances related to their domain names.
+First, it provides browsers a strong guarantee that all certificates they accept are truly published and unrevoked at the time they're accepted.
+Second, it allows website operators to monitor for mis-issuances related to their domains in a highly efficient way, without relying on third-party services.
 Third, it provides a high degree of operational redundancy to minimize the risk of cascading outages.

 --- middle

 # Introduction

 The Certificate Transparency (CT) ecosystem created by {{?RFC6962}} has been immensely valuable to security on the internet.
-However, various cracks have formed in the design over time:
+However, various cracks in the design have become apparent over time:

 The security that CT provides to verifiers is based on an assumption of non-collusion between multiple parties.
 Historically, this assumption has been challenging to maintain, as it degrades quickly without active management.
-The compromise of a single Transparency Log or the unexpected acquisition of a single business is often sufficient to allow the possibility of undetected mis-issued certificates.
+The compromise of a single Transparency Log or the unexpected acquisition of a single business is often sufficient to allow the possibility of undetectable mis-issued certificates.
 This is compounded by the fact that multiple parties in the CT ecosystem play multiple roles (such as Certificate Authorities that are also Transparency Log operators that are also browser vendors), which makes